 Reports of this working group available

-of September 2018, an extended NECLIME workshop
+workshop was part of an extended NECLIME workshop

 will be take place in Sofia (Bulgaria)

 at the Institute of Biodiversity and Ecosystem Research, Bulgarian